b-hayes/apache-server/README.md

 My notes on running a native apache server in Ubuntu.

+**NOTE:** all commands assume you will be running them from inside this repositories root folder.

 If all your websites can use the same version of php and mysql I find it easier to just use a single instance of those services instead of spinning up multiple docker containers.